ycpcs/cs201-fall2026/labs/index.md

 <b>Make sure you have set up the outer project directory properly as described in the Resources tab.</b>
 </div>

+# Please check [this link][IntelliJ.pdf] for detailed instructions on how to import a lab project into IntelliJ IDEA.

 # Please scroll to the bottom of the page to find the Gradle troubleshooting guide.

 <script>autogenLabs();</script>